-is probate required when someone dies intestate with real property?
+Is probate required when someone dies intestate with real property?

-Asked in San Diego, CA on March 31, 2026 Last answered on April 7, 2026
+Asked in San Diego, CA on March 31, 2026 Last answered on May 4, 2026

 Norell S. Manning